Becoming a Parent

 Removing a child from the parents and putting him or her in the care of Child Protection is called “apprehension”.
 This means the child is placed in a different home approved by authorities.
 It could be a relative’s home, a foster home, or a group home.

-While a child is in the care of Child Protection, parents no longer have legal custody.
+While a child is in the care of Child Protection, parents no longer have parenting time and decision-making responsibility.
 This can be temporary or permanent, though a permanent arrangement is usually a last resort.
 If the parent’s behavior presents a danger or is harmful to the child, and all attempts to improve the situation have not worked, a permanent arrangement will be considered.

-A low-income parent may be able to use a Legal Aid lawyer if he or she wishes to challenge the application for either temporary or permanent custody.
+A low-income parent may be able to use a Legal Aid lawyer if he or she wishes to challenge the application for either temporary or permanent parenting time and decision-making responsibility.

 It is also advisable to seek legal advice before signing a Voluntary Care Agreement.
 This may occur when the Director determines that a child is in need of protection.
-A Voluntary Care Agreement is an agreement between the Director and the parent(s) whereby the parent(s) transfers temporary custody and guardianship of the child to the Director.
+A Voluntary Care Agreement is an agreement between the Director and the parent(s) whereby the parent(s) transfers temporary parenting time, decision-making responsibility and guardianship of the child to the Director.

 Anyone who suspects a child is being abused or neglected must report it to the Director of Child Protection or to the police.
 The report will be investigated.
 If you know a child is being abused or neglected, and you don’t report it, you could be fined.